eebasso/WarpX/Docs/source/usage/parameters.rst

         In electromagnetic mode, this solver can be used to initialize the species' self fields (``<species_name>.initialize_self_fields=1``) provided that the field BCs are PML (``boundary.field_lo,hi = PML``).

-          .. fv:var:: warpx.use_2d_slices_fft_solver
-              :type: `bool`
-              :default: 0

-              : Select the type of Integrated Green Function solver.
+          * ``warpx.use_2d_slices_fft_solver`` (`bool`) optional (default: 0): Select the type of Integrated Green Function solver.
             If 0, solve Poisson equation in full 3D geometry.
             If 1, solve Poisson equation in a quasi 3D geometry, neglecting the :math:`z` derivatives in the Laplacian of the Poisson equation.
             In practice, in this case, the code performes many 2D Poisson solves on all :math:`(x,y)` slices, each slice at a given :math:`z`.
             This is often a good approximation for ultra-relativistic beams propagating along the :math:`z` direction, with the relativistic solver.
             As a consequence, this solver does not need to do an FFT along the :math:`z` direction, and instead uses only transverse FFTs (along :math:`x` and :math:`y`) at each :math:`z` position (or :math:`z` "slice").

-          .. fv:var:: ablastr.nprocs_igf_fft
-              :type: `int`
-              :default: number of MPI ranks

-              : Number of MPI ranks used to parallalelize the FFT solver.
+          * ``ablastr.nprocs_igf_fft`` (`int`) optional (default: number of MPI ranks): Number of MPI ranks used to parallalelize the FFT solver.
             This can be less or equal than then number of MPI ranks that are used to run the overall simulation.
             It can be useful if the auxiliary simulation boxes fit within a single process, so to avoid extra communications.
             The auxiliary boxes are extended boxes in real and spectral space that are used to perform the necessary FFTs.
             The extended simulation box size in real space is :math:`2n_x-1, 2n_y-1, 2n_z-1` with the 3D solver, :math:`2n_x-1, 2n_y -1, n_z` with the 2D solver.
             The extended simulation box size in spectral space is :math:`n_x, 2n_y-1, 2n_z-1` with the 3D solver, :math:`n_x, 2n_y-1, n_z` with the 2D solver.

 .. fv:var:: warpx.self_fields_required_precision
     :type: `float`